CloudShell's OOB Orchestration

 Extending the OOB Setup Orchestration Scripts

 Setup script logic is divided into 4 stages – Preparation, Provisioning, Connectivity and Configuration.
-The OOB setup already includes some default logic in each of the stages as depicted in the diagram above.
-However, the OOB setup can easily be extended.
 Each Setup stage has a specific logic functionality.

 - Preparation is empty in the default Setup script.
 This is the place to enter any code that logically has to be executed before Setup logic is initiated.

 - Connectivity connects all layer 1/layer 2/subnet connections, powers on and refreshes IPs on deployed apps.